game-difficulty/2048EndgameTablebase/src/help.md

 ## 6.3 Testing Interface Advanced Features

 You can **set the initial setup**.
-If you are unsure about the encoding method, you can arrange the initial setup in the Practise interface and then copy the encoding.
+If you are unsure about the encoding method, you can arrange the initial setup in the Practice interface and then copy the encoding.

 You can use the **Analyze Verse Log** button to analyze game replays from 2048verse.com and generate a detailed analysis report.

    - Write the game replay to a txt file and upload it.
    - Choose a formation to analyze.
 You must have calculated this table.
-   - **If the book files have been moved, they must be reset in the Practise interface.**
+   - **If the book files have been moved, they must be reset in the Practice interface.**
    - The program will analyze all endgames in the replay that meet the formation constraints and generate a txt report.

 Use the **Review Replay** button to reexamine your gameplay on Testing screen or Verse.